Welcome to ez-a-sync’s documentation!

 ASyncFilter[T]

-Sort the contents of the ASyncIterable.
+Sort the T objects yielded by the ASyncIterable.

 Parameters: